flextype/docs.flextype.org/project/entries/en/core/cache/entry.md

     link: "methods"
 ---

-Flextype caching system is really smart and efficient.

-Flextype uses the established and well-respected [Doctrine Cache library](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/caching.html).
+Flextype caching system is really smart and efficient!
+We are using established and well-respected [Doctrine Cache library](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/caching.html).
 This means that Flextype supports any caching mechanism that Doctrine Cache supports and our own PhpArrayFile driver which stores the data in a native PHP array.

-* Auto (Default) - Finds the best option automatically
+* Auto (Default) - Finds the best option automatically.
-* File - Stores in cache files in the `/var/cache/` folder
+* File - Stores in cache files in the `/var/cache/` folder.
 * APC - https://php.net/manual/en/book.apc.php
 * XCache - http://xcache.lighttpd.net/
 * Memcache - https://php.net/manual/en/book.memcache.php